An innovative drone system that enables farmers to treat crops is among the technologies being showcased at the London Farm Show this week.

 “Maybe in a time when you wouldn’t want to get your planter in the field this thing can fly over your field and broadcast cover crops without any compaction,” said Myles Weishar with Drone Spray Canada.
 “So a big thing with compaction is no compaction with the drone compared to traditional equipment.”

-Weishar said avoiding soil compaction can improve soil health and help farmers maintain productive crops.
+Avoiding soil compaction can improve soil health and help farmers maintain productive crops.

 Experts at the show are also discussing advances in crop science.

-Area agronomist Greg Stopps said new gene-editing technologies are helping scientists better understand plant genetics and develop crops that are more resilient to disease and environmental pressures.
+Area agronomist Greg Stopps said that new gene-editing technologies are helping scientists better understand plant genetics and develop crops that are more resilient to disease and environmental pressures.

 “Over the last 20 years we’ve seen an increase rapidly where the cost of utilizing those tools has significantly decreased and our understanding of corn genetics or any crop genetics has dramatically improved,” Stopps said.